skyleet/cowin-public/README.md

 1. Set your phone number
 1. Set your age
 1. Set whether or not you want Covaxin. (true/false)
 1. On line 7, set the "search" URL.
-(TODO: How to get this URL?)
+Watch this video to learn how to get this URL: https://youtu.be/a-nJBLbIdTw

 ### Node.js